Monday, 9 December 2013

 Shortcutting the sums from the Tigers accounts we can see that PRL roughly distribute £3.5m to each club a season and that in any circumstance that should be in line to rise next season.

-has to match or increase the amount PRL distribute to each club or it isn’t
+So, I hear you ask, what has this got to do with the Welsh clubs?
+Well the Welsh clubs inclusion has to match or increase the amount PRL distribute to each club or it isn’t worth it.

 So do the numbers add up?